-Cambridge IGCSE (9-1) Drama provides opportunities for learners to develop practical skills in performance, both as an individual and within a group.
-Learners will understand the artistic choices made confident, developing practical skills to deliver dramatic performance for an audience responsible, developing shared responsibility working with others and understanding the power of drama to engage, influence and persuade reflective, engaging with performance processes, and using them to inform future practice innovative, creating original dramatic work and formulating imaginative responses to existing repertoire engaged, developing their enjoyment of drama to support their practical, intellectual and artistic growth.
+Our approach in Cambridge IGCSE Drama encourages learners to be:

+confident, developing practical skills to deliver dramatic performance for an audience responsible, developing shared responsibility working with others and understanding the power of drama to engage, influence and persuade reflective, engaging with performance processes, and using them to inform future practice innovative, creating original dramatic work and formulating imaginative responses to existing repertoire engaged, developing their enjoyment of drama to support their practical, intellectual and artistic growth.

-'The strength of Cambridge IGCSE qualifications is internationally recognised and has provided an international pathway for our students to continue their studies around the world.'
+School feedback: 'The strength of Cambridge IGCSE qualifications is internationally recognised and has provided an international pathway for our students to continue their studies around the world.'

-Gary Tan, Head of Schools and CEO, Raffles International Group of Schools, Indonesia
+Feedback from: Gary Tan, Head of Schools and CEO, Raffles International Group of Schools, Indonesia